-- By default, the login username and password for your xDSL modem router's Web GUI is admin.
-For details on changing your xDSL modem router's login username and password, refer to section 4.7.2 System. - The xDSL modem router's login username and password allows you to log into your xDSL modem router's Web GUI to configure your xDSL modem router's settings.
-The network name (SSID) and security key allows Wi-Fi devices to log in and connect to your wireless network.
+- By default, the login username and password for your wireless router's Web GUI is admin.
+For details on changing your wireless router's login username and password, refer to section 4.6.2 System. - The wireless router's login username and password is different from the 2.4GHz/5GHz network name (SSID) and security key.
+The wireless router's login username and password allows you to log into your wireless router's Web GUI to configure your wireless router's settings.
+The 2.4GHz/5GHz network name (SSID) and security key allows Wi-Fi devices to log in and connect to your 2.4GHz/5GHz network.